adnanbezerra/roteiros-LEDA/README.md

-# List of the sorting algorithms based on Comparator in this repository:
+# List of everything that has been done in this repository:

 ## From third lesson:
 - Counting Sort (starting from zero)